jbuehl/homealone/docs/README.scheduler.md

 ```
 job = Job(name, [task|job,...]) - Instantiate a Job.
 job.setState(On) - Run the job.
+job.setState(Off) - Immediately stop the job if it is running.
 ```
 #### Task
 A Task references a Control and a state to which the Control is to be set.